 Procedure: Return of Title IV funds

-- one of the following changes to the student's enrolment: withdrawal from a program; leave of absence from a program (the student's official ANU status remains as a leave of absence); discontinuation of the student; transfer to an ineligible program; or unapproved leave of absence; or
+- a change to the student's enrolment: withdrawal from a coursework program or postgraduate research program; leave of absence from a coursework program or postgraduate research program (the student's official ANU status remains as a leave of absence); where the leave of absence or program leave exceeds a total of 180 days in any 12 month period including University breaks; or

 - The date the student withdraws from the program in writing as defined in the Coursework Award Rule;